This easy blueberry cake recipe is stunning: it’s fluffy, lightly sweet, and scented with lemon. Perfect for dessert or

-- Vanilla ice cream: A natural choice
+Vanilla ice cream: A natural choice

-- Homemade whipped cream: try our classic whipped cream, a tangy yogurt whipped cream that uses yogurt for a healthy spin, or vegan coconut whipped cream
+- Homemade whipped cream: Try our classic whipped cream, tangy yogurt whipped cream, vegan coconut whipped cream, or bourbon infused whipped cream

 - Blueberry glaze: Wouldn’t this cake look lovely with a purple glaze like this blueberry glaze?

-- Lemon glaze: Or bring out the lemon more with a lemon icing glaze!
+- Lemon glaze: Bring out the lemon more with a lemon icing glaze!
 Here’s a 3 ingredient lemon glaze.